Sebasm3690/AppGym/README.md

 # 🏋️ Exercise Routine App

-A full-stack web application that allows admins to manage trainers, trainers can manage clients and routines and clients can follow routines and track their calories
+A full-stack web application that allows admins to manage trainers, trainers can manage clients and routines, and clients can follow routines and track their calories.

 ## 🚀 Features
 - User authentication (register/login)